open-wa/wa-automate-nodejs/README.md

 ## Decrypting Media

 Here is a sample of how to decrypt media.
-This has been tested on images, videos, documents, audio.
+This has been tested on images, videos, documents, audio and voice notes.

 ```javascript
 import { create, Whatsapp, decryptMedia} from 'sulla-hotfix';